webix-hub/docs/data/desktop/styling.md

 webix.html.addCss( $$("datatable").getNode(), "mycss");
 ~~~

-The advantage of the api/html_addcss.md method is that it is supplied with the opposite one, the api/html_removecss.md that can be used to undefine the CSS class from the component:
+The advantage of the api/html_addcss.md method is that it is supplied with the opposite one, the api/html_removecss.md that can be used to remove the CSS class from the component:

 ~~~js
 webix.html.removeCss( $$("datatable").getNode(), "mycss");